Pensions

 • paid parental bereavement leave

 If you have time off work for one of these reasons, your pension benefits will not be affected.
-You will continue to build up pension benefits in the scheme as if you had not been off.
+You will continue to build up pension benefits in the Scheme as if you had not been off.

 Contributions will be deducted from any pay you receive.